aziontech/azion-console-kit/README.md

 **Azion Console Kit** is a front-end development kit made in Vue/Vite with the PrimeVue and Tailwind framework that allows you to run a customized [Azion Console](https://console.azion.com/) interface.

-This project is part of Azion, an edge computing platform that allows you to build and run applications anywhere.
+This project was developed by Azion, an edge computing platform that allows you to build and run applications anywhere.
 You'll find our products and services on it. 🚀

 ## Getting Started 🔛